helenmurugan/true-words-quiz/README.md

 ## User Experience
 ### User Stories
 * First Time Visitor Goals
-    * I want to do an online vocabulary quiz for fun and to test my vocabulary knowldege.
+    * I want to do an online vocabulary quiz for fun and to test my vocabulary knowledge.
     * I want to be able to play anywhere, at any time.
     * I want the site to be responsive to my device.
     * I want the site to be intuitive and easy to navigate.